Set up and work locally

 git-secrets on your repository to prevent committing secrets and credentials.
 For more information, see git-secrets.

-Open an Ubuntu WSL window, and change the directory to
+Open an Ubuntu WSL window, and change the directory to the root directory of your Axway repository:

 Run the script.
 You will be asked for your Ubuntu password: